If you ask someone why family is important to them you will often get an answer that conveys no actual information.

 “Because blood is thicker than water”

 It seems most answers to this question boil down to simply, “just because it is”.

 To me, this kind of unquestioning acceptance points to the importance of our family of origin as something deeply coded in our genetic heritage and our collective consciousness.
 Like all such programming (like the need to look to an external authority figure for truth and guidance, the desire to fit in with the crowd and be accepted, even the unquestioning acceptance that death is inevitable) this belief is something that is worthy of deeper examination.

-I believe the importance we place on our blood ties has grown out of millions of years of evolution during which being part of a tribe was essential for survival.
-This tribalism came first, but the strong attachment to a nuclear family unit came later when we started to exist less as hunter/gatherers and more as communities formed of families who tilled the land, raised animals, and depended on each other to accomplish all the domestic tasks necessary for survival.
-The tribe (now the village or town) was still important, but gradually the family of origin became more significant to informing our identity and sense of belonging then something needed to survive.
+I believe the importance we place on our blood ties has grown out of millions of years of evolution, during which being part of a tribe was essential for survival.
+This tribalism came first, but the strong attachment to a nuclear family unit came later, when we started to exist less as hunter/gatherers and more as communities formed of families who tilled the land, raised animals, and depended on each other to accomplish all the domestic tasks necessary for survival.
+The tribe (now the village or town) was still important, but gradually the family of origin became more about informing our identity and sense of belonging, rather than something we needed to survive.

 In addition to that, family actually IS vitally important in helping us form a healthy nervous system and all the mental, emotional, physical, and social skills that grow out of that.

 But that only happens when things go well.

 We are supposed to receive secure attachment and healthy modelling from our primary caregivers.
 We’re supposed to receive unconditional support, love and acceptance from them, from our siblings, and our extended family, all of which sets us up to thrive in the world.
 We are supposed to have our basic safety provided for and our authenticity celebrated such that we can discover our own unique place in the world and the gifts we have to offer.